Banuke/QR-Reader/README.md

 - ManualEntryActivity.java - Displays the manual entry form view (includes the layout XML)

-- ResultViewActivity.java - Displays the automatic capture results view (includes the layout XML)
+- ResultViewActivity.java - Displays the automatic capture results view through xml file read (includes the layout XML)

 - tourType.java and CountriesDetails.java consist of list of strings (array lists) that is called to publish the spinner as of current version.